 - Under sheathing in a box spring

 Negative Health Impacts

-Since bed bugs consume your blood they’re already bad for your health, but there’s more.
+Since they consume your blood they’re already bad for your health, but there’s more.
 Many people say they get intense itching lasting several days after the bite.
 Furthermore, the itching will lead to scratching, which may have the adverse effect of an infection.
-There are also psychological problems as well, with people developing anxiety and insomnia around bed bugs.
+There are also psychological problems as well, with people developing anxiety and insomnia when dealing with these pests.

 Identifying a bed bug infestation

-Because it’s so difficult to spot bed bugs sometimes you don’t even know you’re infested.
+Because it’s so difficult to spot them sometimes you don’t even know you’re infested.
 The first sign that people usually notice are the bug bites.
 These pests are infamously a parasite, your blood being their food source.
-If you notice that you have bites all over your body you might have a bed bug infestation.
+If you notice that you have bites all over your body you might have an infestation.
 The most commonly affected areas are the arms, legs, face, shoulders, face, and hands.
 When bitten you may notice itching and blotchy red skin, followed by a series of bite marks.
-If you have these I’d advise checking your bedding and walls for any indication of bed bugs.
+If you have these I’d advise checking your bedding and walls for any indication of these pests.
 Common signs are holes, bloodspots, husks, and of course the bed bug itself.

 Ridding your home of bed bugs requires a determined effort by trained professionals.
 We at Masters Pest Control are professionals in their elimination, and we pride ourselves in our commitment to customer satisfaction.
 Our office staff is courteous and professional and will be able to answer many of your questions over the phone.
 Our response is prompt and our service technicians are neat, professional and respectful.